AdobeDocs/experience-manager-learn.en/help/headless-tutorial/spa-editor/react/extend-component.md

     `BannerModelImpl.java` uses the [Delegation pattern for Sling Models](https://github.com/adobe/aem-core-wcm-components/wiki/Delegation-Pattern-for-Sling-Models) to avoid rewriting all of the logic from the Image core component.

-1. Observe the following lines:
+1. Review the following lines:

     ```java
     @Self